|Follow PSU Men's Basketball:||Follow @PennStateMBB|

-Ryan Devlin is in his first season as the Director of Player Development for the Nittany Lions.
-An eight-year veteran of the coaching profession, he is working at his third level in basketball coaching and development and has experienced great success at every level.
+Ryan Devlin is in his third season as the Director of Player Development for the Nittany Lions.
+A 10-year veteran of the coaching profession, he is working at his third level in basketball coaching and development and has experienced great success at every level.

 Devlin came to Penn State after four successful seasons as an assistant coach at the College of Southern Idaho.
 He worked alongside 2011 NJCAA National Coach of the Year Steve Gosar at CSI helping to guide the Golden Eagles to 105-32 record, back-to-back Region 18 regular season and tournament championships (2011 and 2012) and a 2011 NJCAA National Championship during his tenure.
 In four seasons at CSI, Devlin coached more than 18 athletes that went on to play Division I basketball, including 2011 NJCAA National Player of the Year Pierre Jackson who went on to lead the Big 12 in scoring and assists during a standout career at Baylor University.
 He worked with four NJCAA All-American honorees and two Region 18 Players of the Year.